The Rays 0-6 Start Are Now Without Ramirez…Now What?

 There is still hope for the Rays.
 Starting off with a 0-6 record does dampen the spirits of the Rays faithful.
 However, this is baseball.
 Anything is possible and I would not say that the Rays are completely out of contention just yet.
 Baltimore cannot continue at the same pace they are currently on, nor can Toronto.
 The Yankees are always just a step behind and Boston will certainly start to win more consistently, too.
 This coming week will be a determining factor for the Rays as they finished a series with the White Sox (this past weekend), a three game series against the Red Sox (which starts tonight) and then taking on the Twins.
 Manager Joe Maddon knows the importance of winning over the next week.
 The season may depend on it.

-Editor’s note: It looks like rather than Manny treating addictions he just decided to retire and leave the Rays hanging.
+Editor’s note: It looks like rather than Manny facing his judgement, he just decided to retire and leave the Rays hanging.